Algebraic and geometric properties of homeomorphism groups of ordinals: Ordinals and their topology

 \begin{Prop} An ordinal is a zero-dimensional Hausdorff topological space.
 Moreover, a non-zero ordinal is compact if and only if it is a successor ordinal.

 \end{Prop}

-For the remainder of the article, we will focus on successor ordinals, and hence, the compact ordinals.
 The next goal of this subsection is to classify the successor ordinals up to homeomorphism, which is accomplished in \Cref{thm:classification}.
 In the process, we establish several preliminary results and introduce the Cantor--Bendixson derivative.

 \begin{Rem} A topological classification of ordinals, both successor and limit, is given by Kieftenbeld--L{\"o}we in \cite{KieftenbeldClassification}, a report for the Institute for Logic, Language, and Computation.
 We reproduce a complete argument for the classification of the compact ordinals here as it is instructive and convenient for the reader. \end{Rem}